sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 - Gather all the feedback and create a MoSCoW-based feature list
 - Set up a MongoDB database on Digital Ocean
 - Set up the connection in our Node.JS with MongoDB
-- Insert the Windmill Ultimate Frisbee Tournament matches of 2016
+- Insert the Windmill Ultimate Frisbee Tournament matches of 2016 in the database
-- Insert the Windmill Ultimate Frisbee Tournament divisions of 2016
+- Insert the Windmill Ultimate Frisbee Tournament divisions of 2016 in the database
 - Help the other contributors with getting Socket.io to work for real-time score updates
 - Add JS filters in the route for the home page (matches overview) for each tab [](code-example)
 - Created the Tournaments overview page